Les Rallizes Dénudés: Rediscovery & reissues

 The first verifiable bootlegs of Les Rallizes Dénudés performances began to circulate in the late 1980s, notably the December's Black Children CDs, which circulated around Japan in around 1989.
 By the late 1990s, some indie record labels like Cragale began to distribute CDs and cassette tapes of Les Rallizes Dénudés performances from throughout the band's history.
 Les Rallizes Dénudés listening parties were held in the United States as early as 1999, and one of the earliest references to the band in print can be found in a Wire article from the same year.
 It is, of course, difficult to pinpoint anything exact when it comes to the tape trading community, but the rate of bootlegs picked up steam after the 1999 bootlegging and distribution of Color Box.

 Japrocksampler was published in 2007 by Julian Cope, where Les Rallizes Dénudés is discussed at length.
 The book's contents and sources cannot be verified, but even if the information contained is unverifiable, it greatly increased Western awareness about the band.

 A 2012 deep dive by the Red Bull Music Academy titled "In Search of Les Rallizes Dénudés" centered on the band, written by Grayson Haver Currin.
 It made use of Japrocksampler and interviews with Mizutani's contemporaries and former band mates, and although some assertions made in the article are unproven (notably, the claim that Keiji Haino held a dislike for Takashi Mizutani and that there was an existing rivalry between them is disputed, seeing as Keiji Haino and Takashi Mizutani played music together) the article was an example of Les Rallizes Dénudés breaking further into the Western mainstream.

 On January 29, 2013, Toshiro (also spelled Toshirou) Mimaki, a former drummer and guitarist who released his own music in the 2010s, died.

+On July 27 2018, Keybudo Kusari, a well known bootlegger that recorded most of the color box and helped with the distribution of "December's black children", died.